Jew (word)

-The English term Jew originates in the Biblical Hebrew word Yehudi, meaning "from the Kingdom of Judah".
-It passed into Greek as Ioudaios and Latin as Iudaeus, which evolved into the Old French giu after the letter "d" was dropped.
-A variety of related forms are found in early English from about the year 1000, including Iudea, Gyu, Giu, Iuu, Iuw, and Iew, which eventually developed into the modern word.
+The English term Jew is originally derived from the Hebrew term Yehudi (lit. 'of Judah'), which passed into Greek as Ioudaios and into Latin as Iudaeus, in turn evolving into the Old French term giu after the letter "d" was dropped.
+A variety of related forms are found in early English from about the year 1000, including Iudea, Gyu, Giu, Iuu, Iuw, and Iew, which eventually developed into the modern English word for the Jewish people.

 Etymology

 Yehudi in the Hebrew Bible

 According to the Book of Genesis, Judah (יְהוּדָה, Yehudah) was the name of the fourth son of the patriarch Jacob.
 During the Exodus, the name was given to the Tribe of Judah, descended from the patriarch Judah.
 After the conquest and settlement of the land of Canaan, Judah also referred to the territory allocated to the tribe.
 After the splitting of the united Kingdom of Israel, the name was used for the southern kingdom of Judah.
 The kingdom now encompassed the tribes of Judah, Benjamin and Simeon, along with some of the cities of the Levites.
 With the destruction of the northern kingdom of Israel (Samaria), the kingdom of Judah became the sole Jewish state and the term y'hudi (יהודי) was applied to all Israelites.